 Four months later, another position opened up, and they called to see if she would be interested in interviewing.
 “The job landed in my lap,” Baird said, and she believes it’s because she took the time “to use the rejection as a means to grow, and [because I] specifically asked what I could do to make myself a better fit for the company in the future.”

 Gracious letters as networking opportunities

 Falvella makes a pitch for suggested consulting work based on needs revealed during the job interview.
-So far, he’s used his “failed” interviews to identify potential work at a sales mapping application developer and a social media/PR opportunity.
+So far, he’s used his “failed” interviews to identify potential work at a sales mapping application developer and an opportunity in the media industry.

 “If I don’t get the job,” he said, “I do hope to get some business from the effort.”